Yulin-W/flexible-interval-timer/README.md

 # Flexible-Interval-Timer
+- Hello there, this is a Material-UI React webapp for easily setting up custom interval timers for tasks with notifications.
+Suitable for pomodoro, 5-minute blocking, and generally whenever timed intervals are useful.

 [Link to App](http://yulin-w.github.io/flexible-interval-timer)

 ![](https://raw.githubusercontent.com/Yulin-W/flexible-interval-timer/main/demo.gif)

-- A Material-UI React webapp for easily setting up custom interval timers for tasks with notifications.
-Suitable for pomodoro, 5-minute blocking, and generally whenever timed intervals are useful.

 - Features
   - Countdown timer for tasks